Naagin 3 actor Anita Hassanandani: I am not friends with Ekta Kapoor for work

-One of the most loved television series Naagin is all set to slither back into your television screens tonight.
-The third installment starring Anita Hassanandani, Surbhi Jyoti and Karishma Tanna promises to be bigger and better than its predecessors.
+One of the most loved television series Naagin is all set to slither back into your television screens tonight with its third installment.
+The show starring Anita Hassanandani, Surbhi Jyoti and Karishma Tanna promises to be bigger and better than its predecessors, which starred Mouni Roy and Adah Sharma in the lead role.
 Said to break all boundaries, the revenge drama is already creating a lot of buzz.

 Expressing her joy on bagging Naagin 3, Anita, in an exclusive tete-a-tete with indianexpress.com, shared, “I am very excited about this show, and when I got the offer, I instantly said yes.
 This has been such a successful series and the character too is so different from what I have done, that I had all the reasons to say yes.”

 After being associated with a two-heroine project Yeh Hai Mohabbatein, we wondered if she was fine repeating the act with this show.
 Taking a deep breath, the actor said, “I am a very secure actor, so I never worry or fuss about these things.
 I can keep on waiting forever to play the lead but then I choose to enjoy whatever offer that comes my way.
 There are a lot of people who don’t even get this kind of work.
 I recently did play the lead in Galti Se Mis-Tech, and as far as Naagin 3 is concerned, Vishaka Khanna is the most special character that I have played in my career.”